adfresca/sdk-unity/README.eng.md

 To use _AD fresca SDK_ in Unity Engine, we provide a simple unity plugin.

-You can easily install all the components of plugin using Unity Package, and use SDK with following simple codes.
+You can easily install the components of plugin using Unity package file, and use SDK with following simple codes.

 All the codes of plugin are open so you can always check and modify as you want